Krasa35/uni_pal/.github/samples/README.md

 #   CONFIG.YAML SETUP & PARAMETERS
 >[!CAUTION]
 >Running `urdf_generator.py` script deletes every previously generated description file.
 Make sure you backed up your work!

+>[!WARNING]
+>**REMEMBER!** Every shape uses its center in x, y, z as default origin and every mesh uses point declared in .stl as its origin - make sure to properly adjust it in CAD software!
 -   system:
     |  |   |  |
     | :------  | :------: | :------: |